berthornhill/exam_study_guide/study_guide.md

     + Removes user error
     + Make sure code does what it is expected to do
     + write tests for any public methods
+    + makes refactoring easier as sections of code can be tested independently of the whole.

     Explain the difference between Unit Tests and Integration Tests
         +  unit test tests as small a portion of code as possible.
 Utilizes doubling(?!?) to remove potential outside influence affecting results.